xc-jp/purescript-protobuf/README.md

 (not [nested](https://developers.google.com/protocol-buffers/docs/proto3#nested))
 `message` and `enum` types from an `import`.

+The generated Purescript code will usually have module imports which cause the `purs` compiler to emit warnings.
+Sorry.

 ## Performance

 The implementation is simple and straightforward.
 We haven't done